Thijzert123/modrinth-downloader/README.md

 *Note: mods, resource packs, data packs, modpacks, shaders and plugins will from now on be reffered to as __projects__.*

 ## Setup
 * Check if you have Python 3 installed on your system by running `python3 --version`.
 If Python is installed, you should see something along the lines of `Python 3.x.x` Note that the Python version should be at least 3.6.x in order for this program to work correctly.
-<br>If, however you get an error message indicating that the command is not found, you should install now.
+If, however, you get an error message indicating that the command is not found, you should install now.
 If you are using Windows, go to https://www.python.org/downloads/latest, and download and run the installer.
 If you are using Linux, run the correct command for your Linux distribution:
 ```bash
 # Debian-based (Ubuntu, Mint etc.)
 apt install -y python3